yassinebadrou/SIEM-ELK/InstallationSteps.md

 ```
 echo "deb https://artifacts.elastic.co/packages/9.x/apt stable main" > /etc/apt/sources.list.d/elastic-9.x.list
 ```
-5-  Update and install elasticsearch. for this tape
+5-  Update and install elasticsearch. for this type
 ```
 apt update
 apt install elasticsearch -y
 ```
 6-  Please save the authentification password of your elastic built-in superuser.
 You will see it at the end of the installation in the terminal

-7-  Tape these three commands:
+7-  Type these three commands:
 ```
 systemctl daemon-reload
 systemctl enable elasticsearch.service